 You may be able to learn to care for your child's catheter when you are at home.
 Ask your child's nurse about this.

 A transparent, waterproof, adhesive dressing always covers the exit site and the first few inches of the outside catheter.
 You (or a nurse) will need to change this dressing each week or sooner if it becomes unstuck.

 Flushing the catheter

 While changing the dressing, you or a nurse will also need to flush the catheter lumen with sterile saline and heparin solution.
 This is to keep the catheter clear of blockages.
 The catheter clamp on the lumen always stays closed when the catheter is not in use.

 The bung on the catheter ends will also need changing each week when the dressing is changed.

-How to prevent pulling or dragging on the external catheter?
+How can I prevent pulling or dragging on my child's external catheter?